devrtex/palworld-server/README.md

 # Features

-> - cleanup_script.sh - Designed for disk space optimization.
+> - 1.
+Designed for disk space optimization.
 It deletes the oldest file if it exists and keep the new save file.
 Very efficient to only keep the latest save file.
-> - palworld-maintenance.sh -  Updates the Palworld server using SteamCMD, creates a backup of the server files with a timestamp, and uploads the backup file to an FTP server for server migration.
+> - 2.
+Creates a backup of the server files, and uploads the backup file to an FTP server for an easy server migration.
-> - palworld.service - Ensures proper startup, runtime management, and cleanup processes associated with the server operation.

 ## Server Requirements